PaddleOCR-VL AMD GPU Usage Tutorial¶

 4. Service Deployment¶

-Please note that the PaddleOCR-VL service introduced in this section is different from the VLM inference service in the previous section: the latter is only responsible for one part of the complete process (i.e., VLM inference) and is called as an underlying service by the former.
+The PaddleOCR-VL service introduced in this section differs from the VLM inference service in the previous section: the latter is responsible for only one part of the complete process (i.e., VLM inference) and is called as an underlying service by the former.

 4.1 Deploy Using Docker Compose¶